 In 1997, at the Reunification of the Motherland, Chief Executive Tung's new policy addressed to reducing the floating classes in secondary schools.
 Our school immediately applied to the former Education Department to reduce our classes from 29 to 24.

 In August 1984, Sister Esther Ling was transferred from the school and her position as principal was then taken over by Sister Amelia Ip until her retirement seven years later.
-In 2013, our third principal Mrs. Grace Chan retired, Mrs. Susanna Kwong become our current principal.
+In 2013, our third principal Mrs. Grace Chan retired, Ms. Susanna Wong became our current principal.